y330/FragmentQR/index.md

     <li>add keyboard shorcut to open popup with link to text fragment as a placeholder in the textarea</li>
   </ol>

-FragmentQR uses <a href="https://wicg.github.io/scroll-to-text-fragment/#abstract:~:text=Text%20Fragments%20adds%20support%20for%20specifying,bring%20it%20to%20the%20user%E2%80%99s%20attention." alt="Description of Text Fragments">Text Fragments</a>, a feature in Chromium 80+.<p>
+FragmentQR uses Text Fragments, a feature in Chromium 80+.<p>
 <b>© 2020 MIT license Yonah Aviv.</b>
 Contributions welcome.<p>